 The seller states this machine meets all the requirements for edging and cutting grass on yards.

-Its telescoping handle is flexible, and you can adjust it depending on your height.
-You can also collapse it for easy storage.
+Its telescoping handle is adjustable depending on your height.
+You can also grab it from any side.

 Experts recommend using this equipment for trimming weed and grass along flower beds, driveways, and fences.

-This machine also comes with a two-year warranty, and the manufacturers do replacements.
+This machine also comes with a three-year warranty, and the manufacturers do replacements.
 Most users loved the head that releases the line automatically.

 Others appreciated that its guard is well-made and protects users from the growth they’re cutting.